flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 embedded Perfetto trace viewer in DevTools version 2.21.1, but was available behind a setting to ensure a smooth rollout.
 This release of DevTools removes the legacy trace viewer entirely. - [#7316](https://github.com/flutter/devtools/pull/7316)
+* Updated the Perfetto trace viewer to the latest release. - [#7445](https://github.com/flutter/devtools/pull/7445)

 ## CPU profiler updates